pranjultiwari/MedXTech/README.md

 # MedXTech---By-Team-Abhimanyu
-<strong> MedXTech </strong> is a hospital management website which has two interface one for the doctor and the other for the patient.
+<strong> MedXTech </strong> is a hospital management website which has two interface one for the doctor and the other for the patient.<br>
-Various features of MedXTech are:
+Various features of MedXTech are:<br>
-Patient can book appointment for consultance from the doctor.
+Patient can book appointment for consultance from the doctor.<br>
-Patient can update the status of condition and symptoms.
+Patient can update the status of condition and symptoms.<br>
-Doctor can prescribe the medicine on the portal.
+Doctor can prescribe the medicine on the portal.<br>
-MedXTech is an excellent platform where doctors and medical consultant can freelance.
+MedXTech is an excellent platform where doctors and medical consultant can freelance.<br>
-Free camps organized by the government are updated on our website.
+Free camps organized by the government are updated on our website.<br>
-Permanent Medical record is created at the hospital/administration end.
+Permanent Medical record is created at the hospital/administration end.<br>
-24*7 availability of the medical consultants.
+24*7 availability of the medical consultants.<br>
-Doctors of various specializations around the country can be added on the website.
+Doctors of various specializations around the country can be added on the website.<br>